Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Introduction

-The study of the RR shows that it is possible to obtain knowledge in the origin and properties of jets.
-Aside from the RR, the presence of a jet is described in another post-AGB binary as well, namely \bd\, \citep{gorlova12}.
+The study of the RR shows that it is possible to obtain knowledge about the origin and properties of jets.
+In addition to the RR, the presence of a jet is described in another post-AGB binary as well, namely \bd\, \citep{gorlova12}.
 This is a naked post-AGB binary, surrounded by a circumbinary Keplerian disk.
 As for the RR, the H$\alpha$ line profile variations are related to a high-velocity outflow or jet.
-The major advantage of this system is that its central region is not highly obscured and can thus be observed directly, in contrast to the RR which is seen in scattered light.
+The main advantage of this system is that its central region is not highly obscured and can thus be observed directly, in contrast to the RR, which is seen in scattered light.
 These ideal observational conditions make systems such as \bd\, optimal to study the physical mechanisms that lead to jet creation.\\

-In this work, we present the results of our detailed modelling of post-AGB binary \bd.
+In this work, we present the results of our detailed modelling of the post-AGB binary \bd.
 The paper is organised as follows: we introduce the observations (Sect. \ref{sec:obs}) and the object (Sect. \ref{sec:prop}).
 We present our time-series analyses of the H$\alpha$-line and several other line profiles in Sect. \ref{sec:tsa}.
 A deduction of the geometry of the jet is presented in Sect. \ref{sec:jetgeom}.
 In Sect. \ref{doptom}, the technique of Doppler tomography is applied in order to resolve the circum-companion accretion disk.
 We discuss these results in Sect. \ref{sec:concl}.